What Can I Do to Prevent My Autistic Child from Wandering Off?

 - tries to escape uncomfortable sensory stimuli

-30 TIPS ON HOW TO PREVENT YOUR AUTISTIC CHILD FROM WANDERING OFF
+AUTISM ELOPEMENT: 30 TIPS ON HOW TO PREVENT AUTISM WANDERING

 A child may wake up in the middle of the night or early in the morning and wander off.
 You need to be able to go to bed knowing that he/she will be safe.
 These are some of the options to secure your child´s bedroom: